-The Beginning of the Great Temple
+The Creation of the Great Temple of Abu Simbel

 The Abu Simbel Temple consists of two huge temples (the Great Temple and the Small Temple) that were carved into the mountainside.
 The temple complex was commissioned by Ramesses II, one of ancient Egypt’s most renowned pharaohs.